paulofr17/paulofr17/README.md

 👋 Welcome to my profile!
 I'm a Full Stack / Salesforce Developer based in Portugal.

-💼 Currently, I'm working in the Salesforce ecosystem, but always on the lookout for new challenges.
+💼 Currently, I'm working in the Salesforce ecosystem, but always looking for new challenges.

 🚀 I'm passionate about continuous learning and growth, so you'll often find me diving into side projects to explore new technologies.